iammint/CS50/3Algorithms.md

 }
 ```

 - If n is 0(or negative somehow) we'll stop without printing anything.
 And we need to make sure we stop for some **base case**, so our function doesn't go on forever.
+So there are base case and recursive case.

 - Otherwise, we'll call `draw` agian, to print a pyramid of height n-1.